Adult Education

 In all, they observed four schools, which included The Richland Center-Santa Teresa Sister City Project (Carazo); La Vida Education (San Juan del Oriente); and Empowerment International (two other sites in Nicaragua).

-Margaret Gullette, Director of Development
+Margaret M. Gullette, Director of Development

 The Co-Founder of the Free High School

-Margaret is the author of four books, including Aged by Culture, Declining to Decline, and Agewise: Fighting the New Ageism in America.
-Another essay, “The Contagion of Euphoria,” won a Daniel Singer Millennium Prize in 2008.
+Margaret is the author of five books, including the prize-winning Ending Ageism, or How Not to Shoot Old PeopleAged by Culture, the prize-winning Declining to Decline and Agewise: Fighting the New Ageism in America.
+Another essay, about the first literacy program, “The Contagion of Euphoria,” won a Daniel Singer Millennium Prize in 2008.

 Big-Facebook-Like2